mendsxyz/Jota/README.md

 ---

-Thank you for using Jota!
-We hope this tool helps you stay organized and productive.
-If you have any questions or feedback, please don't hesitate to reach out to us.
+Thank you for using Jotr!
+I hope this tool helps you stay organized and productive.
+If you have any questions or feedback, please don't hesitate to reach out to me.
 Happy note-taking!